vogelito/glacierprotocol/README.md

 # Glacier website

-This is the source of the website you see at https://glacierprotocol.org.
+This is the source of the website you see at https://vogelito.github.io/cryptoglacierdocs

-Glacier is a step-by-step protocol for storing bitcoins in a highly secure manner.
+CryptoGlacier is a step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular [Glacier Protocol](https://glacierprotocol.org).
 It is intended for:

-* Personal storage
+* Multi-device storage
 * Large amounts of money ($100,000+)
 * Long-term storage
 * Infrequently-accessed funds